 Dia de los Muertos (Day of the Dead) is a Mexican holiday with ancient roots combining Mexican indigenous customs with European traditions.
 It is a tribute to the memory and family and friends who have passed away.
 Families celebrate by creating ofrendas (offerings) — elaborate displays commemorating loved ones — decorating sugar skulls and more.

-This year’s Dia de los Muertos Festival at the Denver Botanic Gardens is Saturday, November 3.
-General admission is waived that day so everyone can visit for FREE.
-From 9 a.m. to 4 p.m. celebrate with live art demonstrations, crafts, Lucha Libre (if the weather is nice), entertainment, and, of course, exploring all that the Botanic Gardens have to offer.
+This year’s Dia de los Muertos Festival at the Denver Botanic Gardens is Saturday, November 6.
+From 9 a.m. to 4 p.m. celebrate with community altars, dance performances, musicians, Art demonstrations, a kid’s craft corner, an indoor mercado, and, of course, exploring all that the Botanic Gardens have to offer.